Exam board: Edexcel

 Unit 6: Recruitment and Selection in Business

-This course is 100% examination.
+This course is 100% coursework.
 You will be tested with an examination at the end of each unit and these take place during June.

-8 or more GCSEs at grades A*–C, including English and Maths.
+8 or more GCSEs at grades 9-4, including grade 5 in English and Mathematics.